Unit 3: (Where does this research you speak of live?) Journal Articles.

 Research can be categorized into two types: Primary vs Secondary

-Secondary Research is research has been conducted independently of you is used to further your own research or knowledge.
+Secondary Research is research has been conducted independently of you, that you use to further your own research or knowledge.
 Often published in journals and accessible through databases.
 By conducting secondary research, you can develop a combination or summary of existing research.
 These resources can be used to help form your research question or hypothesis, then conduct your own primary research.
 Mainly used for preparing primary research.

 Ex.
 Traditional textbooks, market research, literature reviews

-So, what’s the big deal about Secondary Research?
+So, what’s the big deal with Secondary Research?

 Five Main Purposes of Secondary Research:

-• While reading secondary research regarding a topic, researchers can see what research has already been done and how they might attempt to further study the topic or what questions they might attempt to answer.
+- While reading secondary research on a topic, researchers can see what research has already been done and how they might attempt to further study the topic, or what questions they might attempt to answer.

-• Comparing your data to other study’s data can be helpful to see what new things may have been found in your study.
+- Comparing your data to another study’s data can be helpful to see what new things might have been found in your study.

 No Primary research should be done without conducting Secondary research first!